missystem/cis415review/lecturenotes02.md

 * Provides an environment for program execution
 * For helping the user
 	- User Interface (UI)
+		- A window system with a mouse that serves as a pointing device to direct I/O, choose from menus, and make selections and a keyboard to enter text
+		- Commonly, graphical user interface (GUI) is used
+		- Mobile systems such as phones and tablets provide a touch-screen interface
+		- command-line interface (CLI)
+			- uses text commands and a method for entering them
 	- Program execution (load, run, terminate)
 	- I/O operations (file or device)
 	- File-system manipulation (file, directories, permission)